 These are not a replacement of random encounters, oh no. They are in addition- but they are also rolled once per trip, or for very long trips, once per change of lightsource.

 Direct Sunlight- The most common time to travel.
 Helios looms overhead either for a short visit (or just as business as usual if you're in the Noonlands) and if any moonspawned monstrosities show their face above ground, they're probably going to get their shit smote.
 Your concerns will be other humans and maybe a pack of wild dogs or something.
 You can see a long ways, make note of landmarks, it's great.

 Indirect Sunlight- Maybe there's a cloudy sky, or Helios is just a ruddy glow behind the horizon mountains, or you're beneath the thick canopy of a forest.
 Stupid and desperate monsters might come out in these conditions, though crafty ones know better than to tempt Helios.
 If you're traveling in this sort of near-night darkness, you should stick to roads and be sure you have torches on hand in case Helios drifts away.
 For those out in the Daylands, this is their standard and they are mostly used to it, though they prefer to only travel under the light of Helios when possible.

 Roll a single Darkness Die for these travels.

 Torchlight and other portable light sources- The light and law of Helios isn't around anymore.
-Whether you're underground, in a night phase of the Kingdoms of Day, or beneath a star-exclusive sky, you must realize that there is nothing between you and the dark but a small and feeble light.
+Whether you're underground, in a night phase of the Sunset Realms, or beneath a star-exclusive sky, you must realize that there is nothing between you and the dark but a small and feeble light.
 The kings of the securest castles still shudder when candles flicker in their chambers of stone, and people traveling by torchlight fear the unseen beyond their fires.